rjb7731/LegalAdminAutomation/README.md

 **PDF Tools**
 _____________

-**Emailtomergedpdf** - Scans outlook emails for PDf attachements sent from a Xerox machine and merges to a single file.
+**Emailtomergedpdf** - Scans outlook for emails with PDF attachments and merges them into a single file.
+Great for when scanning things in by parts.

 **PDFChecker** - Reads a folder of pdf's and return's the entity names involved and also the document type (e.g. Joe Bloggs Limited & Lease)